-Which kind of counter blender jar is better—glass or plastic?
-What are the differences between glass or polycarbonate pitchers, or does it really matter in the blending sphere?
+Which kind of counter blender jar is better: glass or plastic?
+What are the differences between glass or polycarbonate pitchers and does it matter?

 The type of blender jar does not make any difference in blender performance or blending efficiency, with one exception.
-If a plastic jar interior has become etched (scratched) from use, contents might not blend (circulate in the jar) as thoroughly or smoothly.
+If the interior of a plastic jar has become etched (scratched) from use, the contents of the blender might not blend (or circulate in the jar) as thoroughly or smoothly.
 It might also be more difficult to clean.
-This, of course, would be on the extreme scale and highly unusual.
+This is an extreme situation and highly unusual but should be noted.

-There are notable differences in durability, weight, clarity, and features.
-Even then, the final buying decision often seems to come down to look and style, as well as user preference.
+There are notable differences in durability, weight, clarity, and features of blenders.
+Even with all these considerations, the final buying decision often seems to come down to look, style, and user preference.
 For some, the blender jar style is not even a consideration.

 Glass vs. Plastic Blending Jars

 Scratches or etching in the poly construction is also unavoidable when blending ice or hard food items such as shelled nuts.
-And pouring spouts are often more defined (efficient) and level markings are most often clearer in a poly jug.
+And pouring spouts are often more defined, and level markings are most often clearer in a poly jug.

 Stainless Steel Blending Jars

-There is a third type of blender jar that was more common with commercial blenders but has transitioned into the home counter blender industry - stainless steel.
-These metal jugs are much more durable than plastic or glass, but can also influence the blender price.
-One drawback for this type is that you cannot monitor blended contents.
-Not a concern if you're careful to adhere to the manufacturer's recommended maximum blending level.
+There is a third type of blender jar that was more common with commercial blenders but has transitioned into the home counter blender industry: the stainless steel blender.
+These metal jugs are much more durable than plastic or glass, but can also influence the blender's price.
+One drawback for this type is that you cannot monitor blended contents since it's not clear.
+For some, this is an issue, and for others, it's not a concern as long as they adhere to the manufacturer's recommended maximum blending level.